 By Skip Clement

-Bamboo, glass, graphite are the most common.
-Bamboo is a purist’s dream action rod, but these rods are costly.
-‘Glass’ replaced bamboo and created the fly fishing industry as we now know it.
-Glass is a favorite of many anglers for its flex, cost, and durability.
+‘Glass’ replaced bamboo and created the fly fishing industry as we know it.
+Glass is a favorite of many anglers for its flexibility, cost, and durability.

-Graphite is overwhelmingly the favorite material and optimum and made out of multilayered carbon-fibers and the unique characteristics of bonding adhesives that were NASA originated.
+Graphite is overwhelmingly the favorite material and optimum and made out of multilayered carbon fibers and the unique characteristics of bonding adhesives that NASA originated.
 These rods are light, very strong, and can be fine-tuned by the manufacturer to produce specific casting features and lift and fight performance advantages.

 Rod weights are rare at 1-weight to 2-weight but quickly found in weights from 3- to 12-weight, with higher weights as rare as 1- and 2-weight rods.

-Generally, when choosing higher-end fly rods, usually more expensive, there come advantages.
-One can be lined up or down from its indicated weight and still have impressive performance stats.
-For example, an 8-weight being perfectly capable of handling smaller flies ‘lined’ with a 7-weight line, or cast well in the wind or big, bushy flies using a 9-weight fly line.
+Generally, there are advantages when choosing higher-end fly rods, which are usually more expensive.
+It can be lined up a weight or down a weight from its indicated weight and still have impressive performance stats.
+For example, an 8-weight can handle smaller flies ‘lined’ with a 7-weight line or cast well in the wind or big, bushy flies using a 9-weight fly line.
 That example is often the exact case for winter bonefishing in the Florida Keys or the northern Bahamas because of weather fronts.

-For effective casting, presentation, and the ensuing fight, line weight has to match your fly fishing rod.
-Low numbered rod weights are for small fish and close-in fishing, heavier weights, generally considered 7-weight and up for longer casts and bigger fish.
+Line weight must match your fly fishing rod for effective casting, presentation, and the ensuing fight.
+Low-numbered rod weights are for small fish and close-in fishing; heavier-weight fly rods are generally considered 7-weight and up for longer casts and bigger fish.

 Rod flexibility – the sticky wicket